cancel icon

 When conservative measures aren’t enough, injectable therapies can provide rapid pain relief and support rehabilitation.

-Corticosteroid injections: A doctor injects a small amount of corticosteroid medication directly into the inflamed tissue.
-This reduces inflammation and pain, often providing relief within 2-6 weeks.
-It’s a minimally invasive outpatient procedure requiring no surgery or downtime.
-However, evidence shows corticosteroid injections provide superior short-term relief but have higher recurrence rates at 6-12 months compared to physiotherapy alone.
+However, evidence shows corticosteroid injections provide superior short-term relief but have higher recurrence rates at 6 to 12 months compared to physiotherapy alone.
 Injection is most appropriate when you need rapid pain relief to maintain work function, combined with comprehensive rehabilitation and activity modification to ensure long-term success.

 Platelet-rich plasma (PRP) injection: This emerging therapy uses concentrated growth factors from your own blood to promote healing.
 Research is ongoing, but early evidence suggests PRP may support longer-lasting improvement than corticosteroids, particularly for chronic tendon conditions.